splunk/observability-workshop/content/en/workshop-setup.md

 ### Workshop Clean-up

-Once you have completed your workshop session please remember to go back and clean up the environment using SWiPE.
+Once you have completed your workshop session please remember to go back and clean up the environment using **SWiPE**.
 Also, ensure your EC2 instances are spun down to save costs.

 Happy Workshopping!